mohyaz11/OptimumSetupBook/manuscript/Projects.md

 # Finally...time to set up some projects and deployment targets

-Earlier we set up the necessary infrastructure scaffolding for our Octopus Deploy server to help it scale.
+In previous chapters we set up the necessary infrastructure scaffolding for our Octopus Deploy server to help it scale.
 In this chapter, we will take that infrastructure and use it to set up a simple project.
 We know...we know...this is something you already did in your Proof of Concept.
 You already know how to set up a project.
-We've found some practices which work and some which don't.
+The goal of this chapter isn't to rehash that.
+Rather it is to provide yo with a different way of thinking about projects.

 ## Project Recommendations